-- O The maximum number of competitions in which a squad may participate annually shall be four (4) exclusive of one league and the CSAC-CIAC state competitions.
-Schools without a league-sponsored tournament may substitute participation in another. - The CSAC will sanction all tournaments with the assistance of the cheerleading committee chair and tournament director. - o Tournaments will be sanctioned under the following criteria: - --National Federation spirit rules will be followed in full. - --Shall be sponsored by a CIAC member school, or a member school of another state athletic association. - --Shall conform to CIAC time out-of-school guidelines. - -- The site shall comply with established health and safety guidelines. - --Events shall be judged by qualified officials. - --Events cannot be scheduled on Sunday. - 3.
-Out-of-season regulation, including the summer: - O A cheer squad from each school will be permitted to attend an out-of-season / summer camp / clinic, not to exceed a seven (7) day period. - The school coach(s) may organize and/or attend and coach and instruct his/her team members at summer camps and clinics. - 4.
-These regulations govern cheerleading teams (varsity, JV and freshman) identified as either "support/sideline" squads, or "competition" squads. - Schools may sponsor both "support" and "competitive" programs concurrently, but only one program may be designated for competition purposes. - o Co-educational cheerleading squads are permitted.
+- 1. Cheerleading is an athletic/activity, and for regulation purposes, falls under the control of the CSAC Board. - 2.
+Tournaments - The maximum number of competitions in which a squad may participate annually shall be four (4) exclusive of one league and the CSAC-CIAC state competitions.
+Schools without a league-sponsored tournament may substitute participation in another. - The CSAC will sanction all tournaments with the assistance of the cheerleading committee chair and tournament director. - Tournaments will be sanctioned under the following criteria:

+--National Federation spirit rules will be followed in full.

+- --Shall be sponsored by a CIAC member school, or a member school of another state athletic association. - --Shall conform to CIAC time out-of-school guidelines. - --The site shall comply with established health and safety guidelines. - --Events shall be judged by qualified officials. - --Events cannot be scheduled on Sunday. - 3.
+Out-of-season regulation, including the summer: - A cheer squad from each school will be permitted to attend an out-of-season / summer camp / clinic, not to exceed a seven (7) day period. - The school coach(s) may organize and/or attend and coach and instruct his/her team members at summer camps and clinics. - 4.
+These regulations govern cheerleading teams (varsity, JV and freshman) identified as either "support/sideline" squads, or "competition" squads. - Schools may sponsor both "support" and "competitive" programs concurrently, but only one program may be designated for competition purposes. - Co-educational cheerleading squads are permitted.